css-materials/course-site/content/homework/_index.md

 - **HW04: Programming in R.** Practice programming techniques in R
 - **HW05: Debugging and practice working with functions.** Resolve code errors and practice writing and using functions with social science data
 - **HW06: Collecting and analyzing data from the web.** Collect data from the web and analyze it
-- **HW07: Generating reproducible social science research.** Synthesize everything you have learned in the course through your own research project
+- **Final Project: Generating reproducible social science research.** Synthesize everything you have learned in the course through your own research project